adityakuppa26/Reinforcement-Learning/README.md

 This repository contains code for various Reinforcement Learning algorithms, and solutions for the exercises in "Reinforcement Learning: An Introduction (2nd Edition) by Sutton and Barto"

-The code uses RL environments from OpenAI Gym.
+The code uses RL environments based on OpenAI Gym authored by <href a="https://github.com/dennybritz"> Denny Britz</href>.